Doctors

 Recognizing High Blood Sugar Symptoms

-High blood sugar leads to several obvious and subtle symptoms.
-Awareness and prompt recognition of these can aid in averting more serious complications.
+High blood sugar causes several clear and subtle symptoms.
+Knowing these can help prevent serious complications.

-• Physical Signs: Dry mouth, flushed skin, intense fatigue
+Physical Signs: Dry mouth, flushed skin, extreme tiredness

 Identifying Low Blood Sugar Signs